techidaily/site-windows11/source/_posts/windows-11-graphics-troubleshoot-and-restart-for-clear-images.md

  If you have performed all the troubleshooting steps mentioned above to reset your graphics card driver and still face display issues, you can try the following fixes:

-* **Update Windows** : Many graphical problems can be resolved by just[updating the Windows version](https://www.makeuseof.com/windows-11-install-updates/) that you are running.
+* **Update Windows** : Many graphical problems can be resolved by just [updating the Windows version](https://www.makeuseof.com/windows-11-install-updates/) that you are running.
 You can check for the latest updates in the Settings app and install them automatically or download the ISO file from Microsoft's official website.
 * **Update graphics drivers** : Head to your graphics card manufacturer's website and check for the latest available drivers.
 Download and install them accordingly to see if it resolves the display issues.
 * **Run the Display Troubleshooter** : Windows 10 and 11 come with an in-built troubleshooting tool.
 This tool can detect and resolve any glitches or compatibility issues with your graphics driver automatically.
 * **Check your monitor** : It is possible that the display problems are caused by your monitor itself, as not all monitors are compatible with all video cards.
 Try using a different monitor or check for its compatibility with the graphics card you have installed on your system.